Promoting Brain Health In The Ageing Population: Community Programmes and Support

 2. Intergenerational connections: Sharing wisdom and experiences between generations can greatly benefit young and old individuals.
 Programmes like mentoring or partnering with local schools encourage older adults to share their knowledge with younger generations, promoting a sense of purpose and connection.

-3. Group activities: Joining clubs or attending group events focused on or interests can help build a strong social network among ageing individuals.
+3. Group activities: Joining clubs or attending group events focused on hobbies or interests can help build a strong social network among ageing individuals.
 Such gatherings provide opportunities for conversation, shared experiences, and mutual support that contribute towards mental well-being.

 As you gracefully continue your ageing journey, make it a priority to engage socially within your community.